 Ok, so it’s not exactly gone to plan.
 You’ve not got on the course of your dreams and you are so deflated that you don’t want to go through Clearing.
 Well, why not think about spreading your wings and embark on a gap year?

-Many higher education institutions approve of gap years and think that a year out before you begin university is beneficial because it promotes independence, heightens a person’s cultural awareness and builds skills that are vital for living away from home.
+Many higher education institutions approve of gap years and think that a year out before you begin university is beneficial because it promotes independence, heightens a person’s self-awareness and often cultural awareness, and builds skills that are vital for living away from home.

-A gap year ahead of beginning your university education will surely lead to a broader sense of maturity, potentially help you pay towards your university expenses if you plan to earn a salary abroad, and most importantly, give you the opportunity to really think about your university choices and consider whether the subject you’ve signed up to study really is right for you.
+A gap year ahead of beginning your university education will surely lead to a broader sense of maturity, potentially help you pay towards your university expenses if you choose to work during at home or abroad during your gap year, and most importantly, give you the opportunity to really think about your university choices and consider whether the subject you’ve signed up to study really is right for you.

 So, all is not lost!
 Whatever you decide if you don’t meet your offer requirements, the future is still bright.
 Be positive and have confidence - after all, what’s for you won’t pass you by!